Teak Sealing Do’s and Don’ts

 Teak Sealing: Don’t Use Teak Oil

-You have to trust that whoever made the teak sealer really cares about your teak, and are not just out to make a buck.
+You have to trust that whoever made the teak sealer really cares about your teak, and is not just out to make a buck.
 You also have to believe that their guarantee doesn’t have loopholes big enough to drive trucks through.
 You also have to know what their special formula may contain that they’re not telling you.
 It may contain a solvent or other chemical that could conceivably damage your teak.

-Teak Sealer: Water Based is Best
+Teak Sealer: Water Based is the Best

 ‘All natural,’ ‘organic,’ and ‘bio-degradable’ ‘are all buzzwords and labels that you may see slapped on the side of a bottle of teak sealer, yet they don’t really tell you anything.
-Arsenic for example is all natural, cobra venom is organic, and bio degradable just means that it rots well.
+Arsenic for example is all-natural, cobra venom is organic, and bio-degradable just means that it rots well.
 It doesn’t tell you what it will or won’t do for your teak.

 Getting the right products depends on a bit of research.
 If you want to seal your teak in Orange County, you may wish to call in a professional that has already done the research for you.